NaifAlsultan/microfrontends-example/README.md

 - `supportSources` is for additional JavaScript source files that enable the `mainSource` to run without issue.
 For example, building an Angular frontend generates two files: `main.js` and `polyfills.js`, the former contains our business logic while the latter is for an external dependency that Angular requires.

 We loop through the `supportSources` and append additional scripts if any were passed.
+You can do the same with stylesheets as well.

 ```ts
 // react-host/src/MicroFrontend.tsx